ryanmbigelow/WYLT/README.md

 https://github.com/users/ryanmbigelow/projects/3

 ## User Description
-- somone who wants to catalog music they love
+- someone who wants to catalog music they love
 - someone who wants to share the music they love with the world
 - someone who wants to follow others' musical journeys
 - someone who wants to make connections via a mutual love of music